-This post discusses Sarcoidosis and SSDI/SSI benefits.
+This post discusses Sarcoidosis and Social Security Disability benefits.
 If you have been diagnosed with Sarcoidosis read on for how Social Security will evaluate your claim for disability.

 Sarcoidosis is the growth of tiny collections of inflammatory cells in different parts of your body.
 Via The Mayo Clinic .
-These inflammatory cells form lumps called granulomas.
+These inflammatory cells form lumps called granuloma(s).
 When an organ has many granulomas, it can affect the way the organ works.
-The most common organ affected is the lungs (pulmonary sarcoidosis) but any body organ can be affected (e.g. skin, lymph nodes, heart, brain, liver, eyes).
+The most common organ affected is the lungs (pulmonary sarcoidosis) but any body organ can be affected (e.g. skin, lymph nodes, heart, brain, liver, eyes and nervous system).
 Via NIH .

-Sarcoidosis is usually diagnosed by physical exam, lab testing, x-rays or pulmonary function testing.
+Sarcoidosis is usually diagnosed by physical exam, lab testing, x-rays or a pulmonary function test (PFT).
 The symptoms experienced vary depending on which organ(s) of the body is affected.
-For the lungs: shortness of breath, chest pain and a dry cough are symptoms.
+For respiratory disorders (lungs): shortness of breath, chest pain and a dry cough are symptoms.
 For other parts of your body: a scaly rash, red bumps on your legs, fever, sore eyes, and swollen ankles are all possible symptoms.
 In addition, fatigue, weakness and weight loss may occur.
 Via the American Lung Association .